-A black iron gym is a gym that is primarily comprised of free weights thereby eliminating the need for weight machines, gimmicks, trends, fancy (boring) cardio, or the like.
-Our facility is probably very similar to one that your grandparents might have belonged to.
+A black iron gym is one that is comprised primarily of free weights and barbells which eliminates the need for weight machines, gimmicks, trends, fancy (boring) cardio, or the like.
+Our facility is probably very similar to a physical culture center that your grandparents might have belonged to.

-OK, that makes sense, but why would I want to train the way that my grandparents did?
+Why would I want to train the way my grandparents did?

 Simply put, old school barbell training works!
+It benefits overall health.
 At SBWC we focus on multi-joint, full-body movements that maximize your body’s potential to get strong, increase bone density, and move in a productive and functional manner.
-This equally applies for men and women.
+This applies equally for men and women.

-I’ve heard a lot of stories about gyms like these.
-Will I get a hard time if I am small, weak, or if I am a woman?
+I’ve heard a lot of stories about gyms like this.
+Will I get a hard time if I am small, weak, or a woman?

-Our classes are supervised training sessions of up to 16 lifters.
-Each person will be following his or her own program while interacting with the whole group.
-Often there are several lifters who are doing the same work, even if the weights are different.
-A coach runs the session and gives cues, provides spots, and guides each person through training.
+Our sessions are supervised training groups of up to 10 lifters.
+Each person will be following an established program while interacting with the class as a whole.
+Often there are several lifters who are following the same regime, although their weight loads may be different.
+A coach runs the session and gives cues, calls for spots, and guides each person through the workout.
 He will make sure that everyone is getting the right amount of rest, being safe, and pushing themselves.
-It is a fun, supportive, and inspiring environment.
+It is a supportive and inspiring environment.

 E-mail Paulie!
-If you don’t have any experience lifting, haven’t done it in a while, or want to change from one type of lifting to the other (Olympic or Power), there are a few options.
-You can sign up for an introductory 3-session Starting Strength private course, or you can do a single Olympic or Power Lifting private session.
-If you are ready to jump into Open classes, sign up for an available time slot.
-Paulie will want to talk to you one-on-one to find out more about your athletic history, goals, and to find out about any physical concerns, so be prepared!
+If you don’t have any experience lifting, haven’t done it in a while, or want to change from one type of lifting to the other (Power Lifting or Weightlifting), there are a few options.
+You can sign up for a preparatory 3-session private course, or you can do a single powerlifting or weightlifting private session.
+If you have some experience already, we will take you through a mandatory evaluation so that we have a clear picture of you as a lifter.
+Regardless of your background, Paulie will want to talk to you one-on-one to find out more about your athletic history, goals, and to find out about any physical concerns…so be prepared!

-We have our own competitive Power Lifting team and our Olympic Weightlifting team is affiliated with The Institute of Heavy Training.
-Please contact us to learn more about our competitive lifting teams.
+We have our own competitive Powerlifting team.
+Please contact us to learn more about this.

 Yes, both are available.
-If you are looking to get started with Starting Strength, learn or improve your Olympic lifts, or you are just in search of some technical guidance on you existing program, please contact us for more details.
+If you are looking to get started with strength training, learn or improve your Olympic lifts, or you are just in search of some technical guidance on you existing program, please contact us for more details.

 Please click here for our current membership options and pricing.